michaelprosario/graffiti-vr-python/README.md

 Try to build python code to draw those structures.
 If you want to see the solution, check out 'sample1.py' in this code repository.

-# Bot Draw methods

-In order to draw, you start by creating an instance of the bot.
-The bot object has additional methods for drawing, turning, or moving.

-bot = Bot()

-# Moving and turning:

-* bot.moveUp(steps) – Move the bot upward a few steps
-* bot.forward(steps) – Move bot forward a few steps
-* bot.moveLeft(steps) – Move bot left
-* bot.moveRight(steps) – Move bot right
-* bot.setAngle(degrees) – Set angle of direction for the robot.
-Enter * direction in degrees
-* bot.getAngle() – Get current angle for the robot.
-* bot.turn(angle) – Turn the robot a few degrees.

-# Drawing stuff:

-* bot.drawBoxAt(width,height,depth,x,y,z) – Draw box at a particular location.
-* bot.drawBox(width,height,depth) – Draw box at current robot location.
-* bot.drawSphere(radius) – Draw sphere at current robot location.
-* bot.drawSphereAt(radius,x,y,z) – Draw sphere at particular location

-# Remember locations, Return to locations

-* bot.saveLocation(locationName) – Store bot location and give it a name.
-* bot.moveToLocation(locationName) – Return to location by name

-# Change colors:

-* bot.color = “red”

 # Install instructions

 1. Install Python 2.7